sajjadGG/book-python/devops/debugging/logging.rst

     "style", "If format is specified, use this style for the format string.
 One of '%', '{' or '$' for printf-style, str.format() or string.Template respectively.
 Defaults to '%'"
     "level", "Set the root logger level to the specified level" "stream", "Use the specified stream to initialize the StreamHandler.
 Note that this argument is incompatible with filename - if both are present, a ValueError is raised"
     "handlers", "If specified, this should be an iterable of already created handlers to add to the root logger.
-Any handlers which don’t already have a formatter set will be assigned the default formatter created in this function.
+Any handlers which don't already have a formatter set will be assigned the default formatter created in this function.
 Note that this argument is incompatible with filename or stream - if both are present, a ValueError is raised"

 Rotate